matteounitn/Threat-Intelligence-telegram/README.md

 ```
 **This lets people use your bot.**

-If you want to be used by everyone, just use an empty array
+If you want it to be used by everyone, just use an empty array
 ```
 {
  []